Illinois vs. Missouri Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Illinois Performance Insights

-- The Fighting Illini have a +152 scoring differential, topping opponents by 15.2 points per game.
-They're putting up 79.4 points per game to rank 81st in college basketball and are giving up 64.2 per outing to rank 39th in college basketball.
+- The Fighting Illini are outscoring opponents by 15.2 points per game with a +152 scoring differential overall.
+They put up 79.4 points per game (81st in college basketball) and allow 64.2 per outing (39th in college basketball).

-- Illinois wins the rebound battle by 10.9 boards on average.
-It collects 44.8 rebounds per game, which ranks fifth in college basketball, while its opponents pull down 33.9 per outing.
+- Illinois comes out on top in the rebound battle by an average of 10.9 boards.
+It is recording 44.8 rebounds per game (fifth in college basketball) compared to its opponents' 33.9 per contest.

-- Illinois makes 2.9 more threes per contest than the opposition, 8.3 (108th in college basketball) compared to its opponents' 5.4.

-- The Fighting Illini rank 126th in college basketball by averaging 97.6 points per 100 possessions on offense, and defensively are 10th in college basketball, allowing 78.9 points per 100 possessions.
+- The Fighting Illini rank 126th in college basketball with 97.6 points scored per 100 possessions, and 10th in college basketball defensively with 78.9 points conceded per 100 possessions.

-- Illinois loses the turnover battle by three per game, committing 12.3 (221st in college basketball) while its opponents average 9.3.
+- Illinois has typically lost the turnover battle this season, committing 12.3 per game (221st in college basketball play) while forcing 9.3 (350th in college basketball).

 Missouri Performance Insights

 - The Tigers have a +59 scoring differential, topping opponents by 5.4 points per game.
-They're putting up 75.5 points per game, 172nd in college basketball, and are allowing 70.1 per contest to rank 159th in college basketball.
+They're putting up 75.5 points per game, 172nd in college basketball, and are giving up 70.1 per contest to rank 159th in college basketball.

-- Missouri records 32.5 rebounds per game (328th in college basketball) while allowing 36.9 per contest to opponents.
-It is outrebounded by 4.4 boards per game.
+- Missouri is 328th in college basketball at 32.5 rebounds per game.
+That's 4.4 fewer than the 36.9 its opponents average.

-- Missouri connects on 9.6 three-pointers per game (35th in college basketball), three more than its opponents.
-It shoots 36.4% from deep (68th in college basketball), and its opponents are shooting 31.9%.
+- Missouri knocks down 9.6 three-pointers per game (35th in college basketball), three more than its opponents.

-- Missouri has won the turnover battle by 3.4 per game, committing 10.8 (93rd in college basketball) while forcing 14.2 (59th in college basketball).
+- Missouri wins the turnover battle by 3.4 per game, committing 10.8 (93rd in college basketball) while its opponents average 14.2.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.